All aboard! It’s never been a better time to embark on your digital marketing journey.

 But does this shortcut work in a field that is dramatically changing?
 Marketing is an occupation undergoing rapid change.
 Adults now spend six hours a day with digital media, compared to three hours a day in 2009.
 As consumers move social, professional, and personal interactions online, advertising has followed.
 2016 was the first year that digital media overtook TV as the largest channel for ad spending.
 Successful digital campaigns now require proficiencies across a host of new platforms, and the question for veterans and aspiring marketers is: Does general experience in marketing still matter?

-Earlier this year, the Harvard Business Review proclaimed that marketing is dead and that loyalty killed it.
+In 2015, the Harvard Business Review proclaimed that marketing is dead and loyalty killed it.
 What does that really mean for established marketers and those looking to forge a career in the field of marketing?

 In today’s business climate, consumers are frequently seeking solutions to their problems.
 Often, they’re able to find multiple possible solutions just from running a simple Google search.
 These solutions often come in the form of online tools that make us more productive at work, products that make our lives easier, and experiences that help us grow in both our personal lives and careers.
 On the flip side, you deserve to pursue meaningful work.

-This means that the tools, products, and brands who are willing to offer as much value as possible to their prospective customers without requiring them pay or sign up for a 7 day trial with their credit cards, are going to build the most meaningful customer relationships.
+This means that the tools, products, and brands that are willing to offer as much value as possible to their prospective customers without requiring them pay or sign up for a seven-day trial with their credit cards, are going to build the most meaningful customer relationships.

 It’s a great time to be a marketer.
 That’s because the tech industry is undergoing a major paradigm shift, in which data has become a top priority.
 Marketers have assumed responsibility for connecting their companies’ core business arms — sales, product, engineering, IT, and analytics.
 Marketers are no longer limited to support and brand-building functions.
 Instead, they’re implementing programs to drive revenue.